Harness Your Curiosity

 At its core, science is meant to continually shake up the status quo and transform society for the better.
 Our five fields of study provide unparalleled academic choice and diversity, allowing students to truly forge their own path of discovery.

-Life science studies take an integrative approach to the study of cells, genetics, chemistry and biochemistry.
+Life and molecular science studies take an integrative approach to the study of cells, genetics, chemistry and biochemistry.
 Faculty and students use models, lab experiments, fieldwork, analysis, state-of-the-art research facilities, museums and collections to gain knowledge and find solutions to health, engineering, environmental, industrial, social and scientific issues that challenge the world.

 Through research, observation and outreach, students and faculty in earth sciences programs produce new knowledge about earth and environmental processes and the influences human life has on the environment.
 This valuable work provides the scientific bases for environmental and climate policy, educates earth and environmental scientists facing the challenges of the future, and disseminates knowledge and solutions of value in scientific, social, economic, political and industrial pursuits.